yufengwudcs/ScisTree2/README.md

 <h3 align="center">ScisTree2: Fast cell lineage tree reconstruction and genotype calling for large single cell DNA sequencing data.</h3>

 ## Introduction
-Current version: v2.2.0.0.
-Released: October 24, 2024.

-Software accompanyment for "Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single-Cell Data Using Efficient Local Search", Haotian Zhang, Yiming Zhang, Teng Gao and Yufeng Wu, manuscript, 2025.
+Software accompanyment for *"Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single-Cell Data Using Efficient Local Search", Haotian Zhang, Yiming Zhang, Teng Gao and Yufeng Wu, manuscript, 2025*.
 The preprint of this paper is at: https://www.biorxiv.org/content/10.1101/2024.11.08.622704v1 (under the title "ScisTree2: An Improved Method for Large-scale Inference of Cell Lineage Trees and Genotype Calling from Noisy Single Cell Data").
 This work was presented in the RECOMB 2025 conference.
 The ScisTree2 paper is currently under review.

-This is an enhanced version of Scistree1 (Wu, Accurate and efficient cell lineage tree inference from noisy single cell data: the maximum likelihood perfect phylogeny approach, Bioinformatics, 2020).
+This is an enhanced version of ScisTree (*Accurate and efficient cell lineage tree inference from noisy single cell data: the maximum likelihood perfect phylogeny approach, Bioinformatics, 2020*).

 ## Required Tools